Weedy Wednesday at the Cowichan Garry Oak Preserve

 Weedy Wednesday is an excellent opportunity to learn restoration tips and tricks from long-term stewards of the Cowichan Garry Oak Preserve and become part of a welcoming community of nature lovers and restoration experts.

 If you are interested in carpooling (providing a ride or looking for a ride), please add your name to the list here

 The Cowichan Garry Oak Preserve is the Nature Conservancy of Canada’s flagship property in the Cowichan Valley, located just 7.5 km northeast of Duncan.
 This 23 hectare (57 ac.) preserve is one the last, best examples of deep soil Garry oak ecosystem left in Canada.
 The meadow and woodland portion of the preserve features centuries-old Garry oak trees towering over grassy meadows full of native wildflowers, including the endangered upland yellow violet.
 Dozens of rare and at-risk species thrive here, including many types of bees and butterflies, delicate flowers and small woodland animals.What you will be doing

-Volunteers will lend a hand with a wide range of activities: creating deer exclosures, thinning encroaching conifers, planting shrubs if the ground isn't frozen, and other stewardship tasks.Why you will love it
+Volunteers will lend a hand with a wide range of activities: removing invasive species, working in the native plant nursery, planting seedlings and other stewardship tasks.Why you will love it

 Volunteers who come to three or more events at different sites from the Garry Oak Meadow Marathon will be entered into a draw to win fabulous nature prizes.Questions?